wizardamigos/app/curriculum/lesson015/description.en.md

 ---
 {
-  "title": "Code Combat (Haunted Kithmaze)", "duration": "5:36"
+  "title": "Code Combat (A Mayhem of Munchkins)", "duration": "3:25"
 }
 ---

-With help of the game you will learn more about while(true) syntax.
+With help of amazing Code Combat game you will learn to attack twice.